 To show that you could also smell authentic smells.
 Cosette and Yuri are smelling pink roses each on a bush.
 Gorges du Verdon with kids.

-Yuri especially liked smelling all the different flavors.
-We also loved doing that.
+Yuri especially liked smelling all the different scents.
+It was a plesent experience.
 Paul and I liked seeing the machines used for making perfume through history.
 There was also a separate part for kids.
 The museum is in French, but most of it was clear to me.

 To show what's on display in the museum.
 One of the machines used for parfum making.
 It's completely brown.

-One of the machines used for parfum making
+One of the machines used for perfume making.

 To show which trinkets are on display in the museum.
 A decorative set to make perfum with.